Saskatchewan Progress Party: Saskatchewan Progress Party

 Jeff Walters led the party from 2021 to 2023 and led re-branding of the party to the Saskatchewan Progress Party.

 Following the 2020 provincial election, the party set about looking for a new permanent leader.
 In 2021, members unanimously acclaimed University of Regina lecturer Jeff Walters as the new leader.
 Walters emphasized the need in the province for a centrist alternative to the main parties, as well as the distinction of his 'prairie Liberalism' from that of the federal Liberals.
 Walters worked to increase his party's visibility in challenging the Saskatchewan Party on its handling of the COVID-19 pandemic.
 On February 5, 2022, Walters organized a rally in front of the Legislature to oppose the end of COVID-19 mandates.
 Walters also launched "Accountability Saskatchewan", collecting signatures to trigger a plebiscite on a public inquiry into the government's handling of the pandemic.
 The petition was initially available only online, provoking an official ruling from Elections Saskatchewan affirming the validity of electronic signatures for this purpose in Saskatchewan.

 In March 2023, party members voted to change the party name in order to distance themselves from the non-affiliated federal Liberals.
 In July 2023, the party announced its rebranding as the Saskatchewan Progress Party.
 Walters stated that the new name was intended to "portray ourselves as visionaries", and that the party hoped to be a "post-partisan or post-ideological party".
 He stated an intention to focus on finance reform, government accountability, and 'green' energy.

 In September 2023, Walters announced his resignation as leader and his intent to step away from politics.
 He remained on as interim leader of the party until the scheduled leadership election in November 2023.
+Walters later ran in Regina—Wascana at the 2025 Canadian federal election, placing second.

+Walters ran for the federal Liberals despite having supported the change of name of the provincial party to distance itself from the federal Liberals.

 After the scheduled election failed to produce a new party leader, Nathan Bruce was listed as the interim leader in December 2023.
 In January 2024, Teunis Peters was listed as the party's new interim leader.
 None of those changes improved party fortunes; the party again nominated only three candidates ahead of the 2024 provincial election, and received only a few hundred votes for the second consecutive election, by far the fewest among registered parties.